Home > Blog > Blog > It’s Time to Raise Your Rates

 At the moment I sent this proposal, in mid-December, January was only about half booked up, and a lot of assignments were still hanging and uncertain.
 But it had to happen, because the point of it all is I need to make a living.

-Of course, my timing was great.
-By early 2008, the economy was collapsing, and I wouldn’t have dared to broach a rate increase.
-The payoff: it turned out to be a very busy time for this client, and I earned more than $5,000 of additional income over the next 2 years.
-That’s right, 5 large for doing exactly what I would have done…just getting paid more for it.
+The payoff: it turned out to be a very busy time for this client, and I earned more than $5,000 of additional income over the next two years.
+That’s right, five large for doing exactly what I would have done…just getting paid more for it.
 Because I simply asked for it.

-So ask for a raise — you deserve it, and it’s worth the risk.
+So ask for a raise—you deserve it, and it’s worth the risk.

 This post originally appeared on the WM Freelance Writer’s Connection.